 He was more a bully boy, more pants than action

-And his best moments were bit of push and shove against Julia Gillard.
+And his best moments were only bit of push and shove against Julia Gillard.

 He is seen here with a couple of his would-be biff artists, Sophie Mirabella and Bronwyn Bishop, neither of whom turned out to be much use in a punch-up.

-Abbott’s problem was that he was never really a rugby player.
+Abbott’s problem was that he was never really much of a rugby player.
 In later life, he kept turning up to matches dressed in a collar tie.

 Nonetheless, Abbott gained great credibility as a biff artist and was elected leader of the party and later Prime Minister.
 Unfortunately, as time went on everybody realised that he was only ever a biff artist and he was tossed out.